Responsible Office: Compliance and Policy

 III.
 Making a Complaint

-A. Disagreements About Determinations Made by Office of Disability Services; Requests for Review.
+A. Disagreements About Determinations Made by Student Accessibility Services; Requests for Review.

-A student who has been denied a requested accommodation or otherwise disagrees with a Disability Services accommodation decision is encouraged – but not required – to discuss his or her concern with the Director of Disability Services.
+A student who has been denied a requested accommodation or otherwise disagrees with an Accessibility Services accommodation decision is encouraged – but not required – to discuss his or her concern with the Director of Student Accessibility Services.
 A conversation may resolve a disagreement quickly.

 - Informal Review by Dean of Students.
-A student who disagrees in any way with a Disability Services decision regarding a request for accommodation may seek review of a Disability Services decision under this procedure by contacting the Dean of Students.
+A student who disagrees in any way with an Accessibility Services decision regarding a request for accommodation may seek review of an Accessibility Services decision under this procedure by contacting the Dean of Students.
 Requests for review of a decision should be made promptly, and in any event within 60 days of the decision being made, unless the student can show good cause for the delay.
 Time-sensitive requests should be made as far in advance as possible.
 Although the university tries to expedite urgent matters, requests made fewer than ten business days in advance of a deadline typically do not allow for adequate time for a review.

 The review and determination will be made within 30 days of the review being sought.